Custom Solution Development

 What product ethos looks like on a custom engagement.

-Six stages above is the shape of the work.
+The six stages above are the shape of the work.
 These five practices are the discipline we hold through all of them.

 Architecture before customization